John Ordronaux (privateer): Battle with HMS Endymion

 Ordronaux's most famous accomplishment took place in the fall of 1814.
 The Prince de Neufchatel was making her first privateering cruise out of a U.S. port with a very small crew of 33 men.
-Four days out of Boston, she captured the English merchantmen Douglass and took it under tow.
+Four days out of Boston, she captured the British merchantmen Douglass and took it under tow.
 On 11 October, and with Douglass still under tow, Prince de Neufchatel met the British 40 gun frigate off the southeastern tip of Martha's Vineyard.
 Of this battle, Captain Henry Hope of the HMS Endymion said, "the extraordinary feature of this affair lies in the fact that a vessel fitted out at private expense actually frustrated the utmost endeavours of an English frigate, of vastly superior force in guns and men, to capture the privateer.
 We lost as many men in our efforts to seize the Prince de Neufchâtel as we would have done had my ship engaged a regular man-or-war of equal force.
 The people in the privateer conducted their defence in the most heroic and skilful manner."

 Capture of Prince de Neufchatel

-Prince de Neufchatel was eventually captured by the British frigate on 28 December 1814, having brought to the United States goods worth between $250,000 and $300,000, and outrun seventeen British warships due to her superior speed and seamanship.
+Prince de Neufchatel was eventually captured by the British frigate on 28 December 1814, having brought to the United States goods worth between $250,000 and $300,000, and having escaped 17 Royal Navy ships.
 The vessel's Letter of Marque (from the US Government), Registry Certificate and Muster Roll were found on board and are now held by the UK National Archives.
 These name Ordronaux as one of the owners and Captain Nicholas Millin as master of the vessel since 12 December 1814.
 These records suggest that Ordronaux was not on board when Prince de Neufchatel was captured, and cannot be held responsible for its loss.
 Other documents in the UK National Archives relate to the interrogation of Benjamin Wells, a sailmaker on Prince, the consideration of the British Admiralty to take Prince into service with the Royal Navy, details of the sale of Prince as a prize, the captain's log of HMS Leander, and the "Head Money" papers of Prince de Neufchatel.